derickschaefer/stcw-coverage-assistant/readme.txt

 4. Check the Coverage Assistant dashboard to see progress
 5. Use the uncached content list to identify pages that need visiting
 6. Click "Visit Now" buttons to generate static files immediately
-7. Monitor the 30-day trend to track coverage over time

 == Installation ==